 |Soccer||Girls Basketball||Girls Lacrosse|

 In the winter, an Indoor Field Hockey club is available for a fee.

-As part of our SASS (Swain After-School Specials) program, opportunities to learn and improve skills in basketball, soccer, archery, dance, and cheerleading are offered for various ages (among many other options).
+As part of our Swain Explorations after-school program, opportunities to learn and improve skills in basketball, soccer, archery, dance, and other activities are offered for various ages (among many other options).

 Where do your students attend school after Swain?